codeearn/awk-library-pacbiohifi/README.md

-# awk-library-pacbiohifi
+# awk-pacbiohifi
-a awk library package for the numerical reads analysis. parses the long reads and the pacbiohifi reads and the corresponding alignments.
-Implements both the associative and the indexed arrays.
-Functions include: all long read alingment parsers, all long reads graphs calculations, all simulation for the reads and many more.
+- a awk functions for the numerical reads analysis. parses the long reads and the pacbiohifi reads and the corresponding alignments.
+- long read alingment parsers, long reads calculations, aligned genome length, aligned genome coverage.

 Gaurav Sablok \
 Academic Staff Member \